 5 tips for increasing your website’s SEO value and user experience.

-When it comes to establishing brand presence online, small businesses bloggers can take a few tips from me.
+When it comes to establishing a brand presence online, small business bloggers can take a few tips from me.
 I learned my share of SEO tips and tricks and how to deal with small business clients just like you.
 For most small business owners, time is of the essence.
 However, it takes a good deal amount of time and effort if you expect to compete in the search engines.
-The following four essential SEO tips for business bloggers will help keep you competitive online while increasing your website’s SEO value and user experience….
+The following five essential SEO tips for business bloggers will help keep you competitive online while increasing your website’s SEO value and user experience.

 1. Content is king